cjen07/social_network/README.md

   * one comment can only be referred to one comment at one time using reply button
   * message notification: post create or delete notification in friends (or strangers) homepage and news page
+  * message notification: homepage comment notification is done
-  * exception handling: comment or thumb on deleted post is prevented
+  * exception handling: comment or thumb on deleted post is prevented, re-delete post and comment is settled

 To be done